France's Fillon faces further legal process in fake work probe - report

 Baroin, who backed Sarkozy in the primary, told Sunday's JDD the question "no longer exists.
 We have a candidate and we support him."

-(Reporting by Myriam Rivet and Matthias Blamont in Paris and Bernard Grollier in Reunion; Writing by Andrew Callus, editing by David Evans; Editing by Alison Williams)
+(Reporting by Myriam Rivet and Matthias Blamont in Paris and Bernard Grollier in Reunion; Writing by Andrew Callus; Editing by David Evans and Alison Williams)

 - Reuters